gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 **What's happening here?**

 1. The `useEffect` is only called once on page load.
-In this function, we initialize the Beyond Identity SDK and use `embedded.isAuthenticateUrl` to check if the current page that was redirected to is in fact a valid `bi-authenticate` URL.
+In this function, we initialize the Beyond Identity SDK and use `embedded.isBindPasskeyUrl` to check if the current page redirected to is, in fact, a valid `bind` URL.

-2. If the URL is valid, the URL using `window.location.href` is passed directly into `biAuthenticate` in step 3.
+2. If the URL is valid, the URL using `window.location.href` is passed directly into `biAuthenticate`.

 3. `biAuthenticate` calls `embedded.authenticate` with a valid `bi-authenticate` URL.
 This function performs a challenge/response against a passkey bound to your browser.
-Note that the callback in `embedded.authenticate` contains logic in order to prompt a user to select a passkey if there is more than one.
+Note that the callback in `embedded.authenticate` contains logic to prompt a user to select a passkey if there is more than one.

-4. Finally, the response of `embedded.authenticate` contains a `redirectURL`.
+4. Finally, the `embedded.authenticate` response contains a `redirectURL`.
 Follow this redirectURL to complete the OAuth/OIDC flow.

 </TabItem>
 <TabItem value="auth" label="Auth.js">

 :::caution WIP
 @auth/nextjs is work in progress.
-For now, use [NextAuth.js](?nextjs=nextauth#authenticate).
+Use [NextAuth.js](?nextjs=nextauth#authenticate) for now.
 :::

 </TabItem>